-- 2. Select the DHCP Setting (AP) tab, and select the zone for which you want to configure the settings. - 3.
-Select a Zone from the zone list on the left side of the screen, and click Enable DHCP Service.
+- 1. Go to Services > DHCP. - 2.
+Select the DHCP Setting (AP) tab, and select the zone for which you want to configure the settings.

+3. Select a Zone from the zone list on the left side of the screen, and click Enable DHCP Service.

-FIGURE 287 Enabling DHCP Service
+FIGURE 275 Enabling DHCP Service